Bodega

-In New York City vernacular, a bodega /boʊˈdeɪɡə/ is a small owner-operated convenience store serving hot and prepared food, often open late hours and typically with ethnic market influences.
-The New York City Department of Health defines a bodega as any store of sufficient size "that sells milk, meat or eggs but is not a specialty store (bakery, butcher, chocolate shop, etc.) and doesn't have more than two cash registers".
+A bodega /boʊˈdeɪɡə/ is a small owner-operated convenience store serving hot and prepared food, often open late hours and typically with ethnic market influences.
+The New York City Department of Health defines a bodega as any store of sufficient size "that sells milk, meat, or eggs but is not a specialty store (bakery, butcher, chocolate shop, etc.) and doesn't have more than two cash registers".
 Most famously located on New York City's street corners and associated with immigrant communities as well as the Puerto Rican community, they are romanticized for their convivial culture and colorful character.
 As of 2020, there were an estimated 13,000 bodegas across New York City.

 Etymology

 In Spanish, bodega is a term for "storeroom" or "wine cellar", or "warehouse", with a similar origin to the words "boutique" and "apothecary"; the precise meaning varies regionally in the Spanish language, and the later New York City term evolved from the Puerto Rican and Cuban usage for "small grocery".
 (In contemporary Cuba, the term now usually connotes a government ration store.)

 In English, the first printed appearance of the bodega dates to a travelogue of Spain from 1846, describing wine cellars.
 The Sun reported the first bodega opening in New York City in 1902; it was described as a Spanish "barroom", more like a cantina.
 The more specific meaning of a type of New York City Puerto Rican convenience-store only came about in the mid-20th century, with the first print appearance in Time in 1956; though the term has also been applied retrospectively to such establishments as far back as the 1920s.

 The New York City "bodega" resembles, and may overlap with, a delicatessen, newsstand, corner store, corner grocery store, or candy store.